-Moisturizers come in all different formulas: body milks, body lotions, body butters, hand creams, foot creams–and as much as you might think a moisturizer is a moisturizer, there is actually a difference.
-And if I could only pick one to use for everything for the rest of my days, it would be body cream.
+Moisturizers come in all different formulas: body milks, body butters, hand creams, foot creams-and if I could only pick one to use for everything for the rest of my days, it would be body cream.

 That said, please don’t actually make me choose.
 They all smell so good!

 What makes moisturizers different?

 Moisturizers are emulsions of water and oil and if you’ve ever tried mixing those two things together, you have some appreciation of how awesome that really is.
 When there’s more water in the mixture, you get products like body milk and body lotion.
 These are thinner and great for everyday use when your skin isn’t uncomfortably dry.